Gender

 In our work with African governments, we identify opportunities to mainstream gender into programming to increase women’s equitable participation in the health workforce and increase access to quality care for mothers and their children.

 In Liberia, we conducted a gender assessment of the national community health worker program with the Ministry of Health and Co-Impact to identify barriers to women being hired in the community health workforce, and those recommendations were adopted by the Ministry of Health, leading to an increased number of women recruited in Grand Bassa County.
 In Ethiopia, we are creating innovative blended training materials with and for women, ensuring they are tailored to the all-female community health workforce.
+In Sierra Leone, our Exemplars in Global Health research gathered data on the demographics of the community health workforce, including its gender breakdown, and we are working alongside the Ministry of Health to identify actionable steps to drive progress toward greater gender equity.

 Woman holding toddler in lap.